sishii1214/sishii1214.github.io/cv.md

 ・I am one of the organizers of Keio Algebra Seminar (慶應代数セミナー).
 You can find the schedule [here](https://www.math.keio.ac.jp/information/seminar/).

-・For non-mathematical activities, please see [miscellaneous](/misc).
+・For some of non-mathematical activities, please see [miscellaneous](/misc).